 PROSTATE CANCER TREATMENT

+Personalized Hematology-Oncology is a leader in genetic testing and targeted therapies for prostate cancer treatment.
 The prognosis for men with prostate cancer is often positive, as most people do not die from the disease.
 According to the National Cancer Institute, the five-year survival rate for prostate cancer is 98.6% likely, and for those diagnosed at the localized stage, the five-year survival rate is 100%.
 Survival rates are also increasing rapidly as our understanding of the disease grows, with incidence of new prostate cancer cases decreasing by 5.8% each year and death rates decreasing by 3.4% each year.
-Personalized Hematology-Oncology is a leader in genetic testing and personalized targeted cancer treatments for prostate cancer and other types of cancers.

 About Prostate Cancer